laurenng/about-kala/HANDOFF.md

 The structure of the project is grouped by features and broad categories.
 We have a folder for each major feature (ie: library, searchPage, questionnaire, etc) as well as general groupings of (redux, assets, etc).
 Descriptions and usage for each page is described in the comments at the top of the page.

 #### Back-End

+The API has been built using Python's Flask framework.
+This has allowed for easy scalability and simplified requests.
+The application has been deployed to Amazon's API Gateway and utilizes AWS Lambda to handle requests.
+The deployment to AWS is handled by the [Zappa Package](https://pythonforundergradengineers.com/deploy-serverless-web-app-aws-lambda-zappa.html).
+Through this implementation, we can meet our variable demand without having to rely on servers.
+This allows for little to no-cost management of our application.

+The API manages Funding Finder's user accounts/businesses, funding opportunities, assistance organizations, and announcements.

+Funding Finder website, API, and Commerece Content Management System are all host via AWS - see Useful References: Cost Analysis & AWS Hosting Architecture for more information about the cloud infrastructure.

 ### Research